AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-26-http-cookies/index.md

 ---
 title: An Introduction to HTTP Cookies
-# title: Understanding HTTP Cookies
-# title: A Practical Introduction to HTTP Cookies
-# title: A Hands-On Introduction to HTTP Cookies
-# title: A Hands-On Guide to HTTP Cookies
 description: Learn why HTTP cookies are needed, how they're used on the client and server side, where they're stored, and how they impact security and privacy on the web.
 keywords: [cookies, http cookie]
 categories: [http, cookies, browsers, javascript]